CME credit available from Harvard Medical School through August 2022.

 Managing pain requires establishing clear functional goals that center on activities which are important to each patient.
 In order to achieve these goals, a focus on non-opioid treatment options is recommended.
 For those patients who do require opioids, utilizing non-opioid options can reduce total opioid doses and help improve function.

 Selecting evidence-based treatment options can be challenging, with some pain conditions having more options available to manage pain than others.
 Below is a summary of common options used to manage pain and a corresponding benefit to risk profile for each option.
-More details regarding the evidence behind these recommendations, please see the comprehensive evidence document.
+For more details regarding the evidence behind these recommendations, please see the comprehensive evidence document.

 While opioids are not generally recommended for these four pain conditions, many patients already use opioids to manage pain.
 For these patients and others who may require a trial of an opioid medication, ensuring safety is critical.
-These steps are recommended for all patients taking opioids:1
+These steps are recommended for all patients taking opioids:2

 The content of this website is educational in nature and includes general recommendations only; specific clinical decisions should only be made by a treating clinician based on the individual patient’s clinical condition.